Tuple and Sequence operations

 info See also docs.python: Arbitrary Argument Lists.

-info Section Arbitrary keyword arguments in a later chapter will discuss how to define functions that accept arbitrary number of keyword arguments.
+info The Arbitrary keyword arguments section in a later chapter will discuss how to define functions that accept arbitrary number of keyword arguments.

 zip

-Use zip() to iterate over two or more iterables simultaneously.
+You can use zip() to iterate over two or more iterables simultaneously.
 Every iteration, you'll get a tuple with an item from each of the iterables.
-Iteration will stop when any of the iterables is exhausted.
-See itertools.zip_longest() and stackoverflow: Zipped Python generators with 2nd one being shorter for alternatives.
+Here's an example:

 >>> odd = (1, 3, 5)